-David Barnes is a recipient of the 2018 Society of Photographic Education (USA) International Conference Grant Award.
+David Barnes, Senior Lecturer in Documentary Photography at University of South Wales, is a recipient of the 2018 Society of Photographic Education (USA) International Conference Grant Award.

 The grant is awarded to international conference papers ranked the highest by SPE’s Peer Review Committee.
 The three international conference winners for 2018 were David Barnes, Lucia Nimcova, and Soonhwa Oh.